W427697/Discord-/MIGRATION.md

 ##### ArgsTable block

-The `ArgsTable` block is now deprecated, and two new blocks: `ArgsTypes` and `Controls` should be preferred.
+The `ArgsTable` block is now deprecated, and two new blocks: `ArgTypes` and `Controls` should be preferred.

 - `<ArgTypes of={storyExports OR metaExports OR component} />` will render a readonly table of args/props descriptions for a story, CSF file or component.
 If `of` ommitted and the MDX file is attached it will render the arg types defined at the CSF file level.